damku1214/VoiceOfTheCommunity/README.md

 None of the code belongs to me excluding content related to custom items.

 ## Content
-This mod contains:
+So far, this mod contains:

+* 2 Rares
 * 3 Uniques
+* 2 Omens
-* 2 Legendaries
+* 4 Legendaries

 This is a beta version, so much more is yet to come!
 Hang in there for a bit!